 Typically, none of those systems talk to each other - so extracting information for reporting to get an overall picture of what's going on is extremely difficult and time consuming.

 If you're unable to track information about your customers across all products and services, you won't be able to run an effective marketing campaign, or figure out how to improve financial performance and productivity across the organisation.

 To see how you can maximise your value from patrons, click the image below to download our free Pubs and Clubs white paper.

 What marketing strategies have you found successful?
-Share them with us in the comments below.
+Share them with us below.